isberg1/IMT2681-Assignment-3/README.md

 what we failed at
 * Cloud functions

+we dident find a good use for openstack, so we droped it.

 we have used discord and in person meetings for group communication. all team members are able to push to github.
 And view Heroku project page.